 The Younger Generation (25-50 years old): This age group is purposely getting away from the ‘Bigger is Better’ mentality.
 In many cases they grew up watching their parents who owned a big, beautiful house but maybe didn’t have the money to live the lifestyle they had always wanted (family holidays, nights out etc).
 We also have Entrepreneurs in this age bracket that take one day off a month, the last thing they want to do is spend that day mowing the lawn and looking after a house they don’t get to use and enjoy.
 To make sure that they’re not spending that day off doing stuff they would rather not do, like cleaning for example, many condo residents decide to hire Cleaning Services who can do all of this for them instead.
 That is why more people are opting to get a mortgage on a small condo, not a traditonal house in the suburbs.
 So why don’t you visit https://www.sofi.com/home-loans/mortgage-refinance/ if you are hoping to refinance the mortgage you have taken out on your condo.

 In my first meeting with a client moving from Ontario, we sat at Starbucks and he told me straight-faced, “I have a wife and a Chihuahua.
 In Ontario, we had a room in our house we used once a year to wrap presents in.
 We don’t need a lot of space, we just want something great.”
 They bought a 775 SqFt condo with an incredible city view in the heart of Downtown.
 Their family thought they were crazy to live in a home this size, but it perfectly fit their needs.

 Condo culture has also moved socializing from inside the home to outside.
-After buying one of the Oahu condos for sale, instead of hosting a dinner party, friends meet at a restaurant.
+After buying one of the Oahu condos for sale, instead of hosting a dinner party friends meet at a restaurant.
 Instead of watching the hockey game from the couch, people go to a pub to experience the social atmosphere of being at the game without having to buy tickets.

 So what do you think?